 HTTP/2 Protocol

 httpx.zig provides a complete, from-scratch implementation of HTTP/2 (RFC 7540) including HPACK header compression (RFC 7541).
-This guide covers all HTTP/2 features available in the library.
+This guide covers high-level client/server runtime usage and low-level HTTP/2 protocol features.

 Custom Implementation